gopinathsjsu/team-project-jnms/Readme.md

 Reasons to choose MongoDB

+The advantages of MongoDB include scalability, flexibility, document-oriented structure, high performance, rich query language, replication capabilities, and a vibrant community.
+It can handle large volumes of data and increased traffic.
+The NoSQL nature allows for easy adaptation of data models.
+BSON simplifies mapping between application objects and database entities.
+MongoDB's indexing options make data retrieval and query optimization easier.
+A powerful query language supports complex operations.
+Redundant data and automatic failover are built-in.
+Resources and integration options are abundant in the community and ecosystem.

+**Backend**

+Reasons to choose NodeJS, ExpressJS

+As Node.js is event-driven and non-blocking, it handles concurrent requests effectively, thus making it ideal for scalability.
+Their shared JavaScript language eliminates context switching and enables easier code sharing.
+An extensive ecosystem surrounds Node.js, providing various libraries and tools.
+Asynchronous programming allows Node.js to perform faster.
+Request handling can be simplified with Express' middleware system.
+Express facilitates rapid development with its simplicity and minimalistic approach.

+**Frontend**

+Reasons to choose HTML, CSS, Javascipt ,ReactJS

 HTML defines headings, paragraphs, links, images, tables, forms, and more on a web page.

 In HTML, CSS determines the layout, colors, fonts, and spacing of elements.